THIS EVENT HAS PASSED!

 All runners will have 4 hours to finish the race.
 That is an 18 minute mile - plenty of time for walkers!
 If at anytime we deem it unsafe and need to pull a runner off the course we would hope for understanding and immediate cooperation.
 Failure to comply will result in being banned from future events.

 Our course record holders receive a FREE RACE ENTRY every year that their time remains the course record!
-The current course record holders are:

 Female Masters: Valerie Ingersoll 1:36:28 (2018)

-Expect about 6 aid stations on the course beginning around mile 3.
-Aid stations include toilets, water, Gnarly electrolyte drink, Honey Stinger gels, basic first aid supplies, and sometimes more.
+Expect about 6 aid stations on the course at around mile 3, 5, 7, 9, 11, and 12.
+A medic will be stationed typically at the aid station at or near mile 7.
+Keep in mind, the exact location of each aid station may vary from race to race.
+Aid stations include toilets, water, Gnarly Hydrate, Honey Stinger gels, basic first aid supplies, and sometimes more.